rosscdh/python-mavenlink/README.md

 `mavenlink login`

 * will use the `config.auth` data to request a token from mavenlink
+* will pop open a window accessing a simple request token page
+* user will go through oauth2 process with mavenlink getting token, which gets saved

 ### Story 4 - Consume Timesheets